alanng10/class-lang/Info/Article/Word/a.md

 Word "index" has meaning that is list item identifier.

+Word "zero" has meaning that is empty effect.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.